Thoughts about ... the speedbar

 II.- Accelerate ...

-Now that we've (briefly) reviewed the aerodynamic principles associated with paraglider speed, let's take a closer look at the "acceleration" aspect.
+Now that we have reviewed (briefly) the aerodynamic principles related to the speed of a paraglider, we will take a closer look at the "acceleration" aspect.

-If we want to increase a wing's speed, we're going to have to increase its trim angle to make it steeper.
-Today, there are 2 systems for doing this: foot throttles and trimmers (also called displays).
-Both use the same principle: deforming the risers to vary their relative lengths in order to modify the nominal pitch.
+If we want to increase the speed of a wing, we will therefore have to increase its angle of attack to make it more nose-down.
+There are currently two systems for doing this:speed bar and trims (also known as indicators).
+Both use the same principle: bending the risers to vary their relative lengths in order to change the nominal trim.

-The foot gas pedal is the most common device found on today's paragliders.
-Made up of one or more bars, it is connected to the risers by a system of cords running through pulleys on the sides of the harness.
-The principle remains the same for all harnesses, but it's up to you to find out about the specific features of your harness and the correct way to install your gas pedal.
-Don't hesitate to consult a professional if you have any doubts.
+speed bar is the most common device found on modern paragliders.
+Consisting of one or more bars, it is connected to the risers by a system of cords that slide through pulleys located on the sides of the harness.
+The principle remains the same regardless of the harness, but it is up to you to find out about the specific features of your harness and how to assemble your speed bar correctly.
+If in doubt, do not hesitate to consult a professional.

 By pushing on the bars with his feet, the pilot acts on the cords, which then activate the system installed on the risers.
 This system then accentuates the angle of pitch and generates an increase in the wing's airspeed.
 The A / B / C risers can be shortened linearly or not.
 Some systems even allowed the rear risers to be released when the front risers were lowered.
 But this system was soon abandoned, as the phenomenon was amplified in the event of a frontal collapse!
 The 2-pulley pulley system (in blue on the diagram) reduces the effort required of the foot.

-Trim tabs work in exactly the same way, but are manually operated to lock the risers in a certain position.
-They are generally found on wings where the use of a gas pedal is complicated or simply impossible, such as in tandem or speed-riding (because of the skis!).
+Trims (or displays) work in exactly the same way, but are operated manually and allow the risers to be locked in a certain position.
+They are generally fitted to wings where the use of a speed bar complicated or simply impossible, such as in tandem wings or speed riding (because of the skis!).
 They can also be found on paramotor wings.
-Trim tabs can be used to trim the glider more nose-up or nose-down.
-They are positioned on the rear or the front, and sometimes on both.
-Their position and action are totally dependent on the purpose of the glider.
+Trims can be used to set the wing in a more nose-up or nose-down position.
+They are positioned at the rear or front, and sometimes both.
+Their location and action are entirely dependent on the intended use of the wing.

-In a tandem glider, for example, trimmers can be used to adapt flight speed to the weight of the passenger.
-Or to make a glider more lively at take-off if there's wind.
+In tandem flying, for example, this allows the flight regime to be adapted to the weight of the passenger.
+Or to make a wing more responsive during takeoff if there is wind.

 WARNING!